Intern Ultrasound

 Problems:

-If you ever have any questions or concerns, please bring them to Dr. Wallace, Dr. Theodoro, Victoria Braun (Ultrasound Division Admin) or the ultrasound fellows.
+If you ever have any questions or concerns, please bring them to Dr. Wallace, Dr. Theodoro, Kiesha (Ultrasound Division Admin) or the ultrasound fellows.
 Dr. Wallace is your primary contact.
 If it is an emergency, you can always page the Chief pager.
 We will do our best to address any concerns or problems you have.

 Laura Wallace: (text or email 24/7, if I don’t respond I am probably sleeping but will respond when I wake up)